 It’s no secret that my favorite harvesting season is TOMATO SEASON.

 I’m talking about a ton of fresh tomatoes growing in our yard.
-Red Vine Tomatoes and Red Cherry Tomatoes are typically what we’ve grown the past 2-3 years, but this year, my brother grew a bunch of different plants from the seeds in his garage and gave us a a few different types of Heirloom Tomatoes and Chocolate Cherry Tomatoes.
-We were a little skeptical about how they would do, but oh wow, they grew really well!
-There were all sorts of different colored beautiful heirloom tomatoes…HUGE…and so many of them!
-Quite honestly the best way to eat a home-grown tomato is raw.
-There’s really nothing like it.
-I know you may think I’m crazy, but really…if you’ve never tried one, find some local farmers market, or better yet, try your green thumb at growing your own and you’ll see what I’m talking about.
+Red Vine Tomatoes and Red Cherry Tomatoes are typically what we’ve grown the past 2-3 years, but this year, my brother grew a bunch of different plants from the seeds in his garage and gave us a few different types of Heirloom Tomatoes and Chocolate Cherry Tomatoes.

 Get your hands on some delicious tomatoes before the season ends and try your hand at making this EASY Tuscan Panzanella with White Beans!
-Be sure to tag me on Facebook or Instagram if you try it out, with both @vegetariangastronomy, #vegetariangastronomy.
+Be sure to tag me on Facebook or Instagram if you try it out, with both @vegetariangastronomy, #vegetariangastronomy and let me know how you got on in the comments below.
 I’ve loved seeing and sharing all your re-makes!

 No soggy bread pieces here!
 Check out my protein-filled twist on a classic Tuscan Panzanella bread salad!
 It's filled with fresh ingredients and flavor!